InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 - Fruit scraps, small cores and rinds (avoid large, stringy loads).

-As always, avoid dumping large volumes of fibrous waste, egg shells, coffee grounds or fat/grease down any disposer – even a more powerful one like this.
+As always, avoid dumping large volumes of fibrous waste, egg shells, coffee grounds, or fat/grease down any disposer — even a more powerful one.
 That’s more about drain health than horsepower.

 Noise and day-to-day use

-The Pro 333 is not part of InSinkErator’s super-quiet Evolution “SoundSeal” line, but many users find it noticeably smoother and more refined than entry-level units.
+The Pro 333 is not part of InSinkErator’s ultra-quiet Evolution “SoundSeal” line, but many users find it noticeably smoother and more refined than entry-level units.
 Expect:

 - A solid, confident hum rather than a harsh rattling sound (assuming proper installation).